dlizcano/old_dlizcano.github_ol.io_old/_posts/2014-05-17-Mammal-Biodiversity-in-Colombia.md

 First I downloaded the mammal data set for Colombia from [GBIF, which you can get here](http://www.gbif.org/occurrence/search?TAXON_KEY=359&COUNTRY=CO).
 The data set has 85318 records (probably more if you get it after May 2014).
 From those records I used the one with hard evidence: the ones having preserved specimens, eliminating 1893 observations, mainly from [iNaturalist](http://www.inaturalist.org/) and [Corantioquia.](http://www.corantioquia.gov.co/)

 Some georeferences were really bad made, plotting points outside Colombia.
 So I decided to overwrite those coordinates using NAs.
 At the end I used just 36031 georeferenced points to make the maps, less than half the total data set.
-It is sad to discover that less than half the records are not or bad georeferenced.
+It is sad to discover that more than half the records are bad or not georeferenced.

 Before making the maps I fixed some issues, such as empty records and the 8200001422-01 problem, which you can see in detail at [the end of this post.](http://tapirologist.wordpress.com/2013/06/04/biodiversity-by-colombian-institutions/)